codota/jupyter-tabnine/README.md

 This project provides coding autocompletion based on [TabNine](https://github.com/zxqfl/TabNine) for Jupyter.

-Other client plugins of TabNine need start a child process for TabNine binary and use Pipe for communication.
+Other client plugins of TabNine require starting a child process for TabNine binary and using Pipe for communication.
-I haven't found any solution to start a child process with `Jquery`.
-Neither have I found any solution to install third-part Libs like `child_process` for Jupyter.
+This can't be done with Jupyter Notebook, since child process can't be created with JQuery and Jupyter Notebook doesn't provide any way for adding third-part js libs to plugins.

+In this repository, it is achieved through ching the plugin to a HTTP client and starting a server wirtten in Golang to wrap the TabNine binray and handle the clients requests.

 I solved this by change the plugin to a HTTP client and start a server written in `Golang` wrapped the TabNine binary and handle the client's requests.